 Why does the council collect and retain Personal Data?

 In order to provide you with efficient and effective services Cannock Chase Council needs to collect personal data.
 The council may also need to share your personal data with other service providers who are contracted to carry out services on their behalf.
 These providers are obliged to keep your personal details secure and use them only to fulfil your service request.
-The council will process the information you provide in a manner that is compatible with the Data Protection Act and in particular aims to comply with the principles stated above.
+The council will process the information you provide in a manner that is compatible with Data Protection Legislation and in particular aims to comply with the principles stated above.
 Cannock Chase Council will use information about you for the provision of services and specifically for the following:-

 - for all law enforcement, regulation and licensing, criminal prosecutions and court proceedings which the council is obliged to undertake